 The Survey of Retail Prices is divided into two parts.

 Part I - Retail Community Pharmacy Consumer Prices

 Part I concerns a nationwide retail survey for collecting information about consumer prices.
-A draft methodology document titled Part I: Draft Methodology for Estimating National Average Retail Prices (NARP) for Medicaid Covered Outpatient Drugs has been developed to outline the processes to determine statistically valid consumer purchase prices for selected covered outpatient drugs that is based on actual, monthly market transactions, and will be posted on Medicaid.gov.
+A draft methodology document titled Part I: Draft Methodology for Estimating National Average Retail Prices (NARP) for Medicaid Covered Outpatient Drugs [PDF] has been developed to outline the processes to determine statistically valid consumer purchase prices for selected covered outpatient drugs that is based on actual, monthly market transactions, and will be posted on Medicaid.gov.

 This survey incorporates the collection of drug prices from retail community pharmacies and the calculation of consumer prices which will be maintained in a file of consumer unit drug prices.
 These unit prices will be averaged to arrive at a NARP, which will be comprised of a statistically weighted average of three payment sources: cash paying consumers, customers with commercial third party insurance, and Medicaid customers.
 Each payment source has unit prices identified by their 11-digit National Drug Code (NDC).

 Part I will also include a draft Monthly New Drug Report file that shows newly marketed single-source drugs that are currently generally available.
 This will provide states the opportunity to identify newly available covered outpatient drug products to update their coverage policy.